OfficeDev/Microsoft-Teams-Samples/samples/user-scope-web-application/nodejs/README.md

 # User Scope Change Notifications Using Microsoft Graph API In Node.js

-This is a sample application which demonstrates use of Team/Channel and User Scope Graph subscription that will post notifications when user create/edit/delete team/channel.
+This sample application uses Microsoft Graph API to notify users of team or channel changes, such as creation, editing, or deletion.
+It supports Graph API, MSAL authentication, and user-scope notifications in a Node.js web app.

 ## Included Features
-* Tabs
 * Graph API
 * Web Application
 * MSAL Authentication